xcube-dev/xcube-stac/README.md

 ```

 In the stacking mode, the data IDs are the collection IDs within the STAC catalog.
 To
-get Sentinel-2 L2A data, we assign `data_id` to `"sentinel-2-l2a"`.
-The bounding box and
+get Sentinel-2 L2A data, we assign `data_id` to `"sentinel-2-l2a"` in the above example.
-time range are assigned to define the temporal and spatial extent of the data cube.
-The
+The bounding box and time range are assigned to define the temporal and spatial extent
-parameter `crs` and `spatial_res` are required as well and define the coordinate
+of the data cube.
+The parameter `crs` and `spatial_res` are required as well and define
-reference system (CRS) and the spatial resolution respectively.
+the coordinate reference system (CRS) and the spatial resolution, respectively.
 Note, that the bounding
 box and spatial resolution needs to be given in the respective CRS.

 ## Testing <a name="testing"></a>